-But if you’re a U.S. citizen engaging in some international capitalism, make sure you have all of your ducks in a row.
+But if you’re a U.S. citizen engaging in international capitalism, make sure you have your ducks in a row.
 If you had any assets overseas that totaled more than $10,000 for even one day over the past year, you have two weeks to report them to the Internal Revenue Service – even if you didn’t make any money off of them.

 With tax revenue tight and budget deficits putting the U.S. deeper in debt, you can count on Uncle Sam to step up his tax collection efforts.
 This puts an extra burden on us to report our international assets.